 The Tradition of Splitting Bills In Restaurants

 The Dutch tradition of splitting bills after dining out solves this problem.
-The practice has caught on fast and is now socially acceptable especially while dining at restaurants across the globe.
+The practice has caught on fast and is now socially acceptable especially while eating at restaurants across the globe.

-Even when the group volunteers to pay for their own orders, they always conveniently forget to add the tip and the taxes.
-The end result: the one making the final payment ends up paying the tax, even if the rest of the money is reimbursed to him.
-Often, people do not bring up this issue out of embarrassment and someone always ends up paying more than what they ordered.
+Even when the group volunteers to pay for their individual orders, they always conveniently forget to add the tip and the taxes.
+The result: the one making the final payment ends up paying the tax, even if the rest of the money is reimbursed.
+Often, people do not bring up this issue out of embarrassment, and someone always ends up paying more than what they ordered.
 After all, it’s never more than a couple of bucks, and it seems petty to bring up the issue when everyone has already split the bill and are paying for their share.

 It is also interesting to note that people end up ordering for the more expensive items on the menu when they know the entire amount is going to be split evenly.

-As a group, we are prompted to spend more at the time.
-And the individual expenditure always rises compared to when one is paying just for themselves.
-When on a budget, splitting bills evenly can still be heavy on the pockets.
+As a group, we are prompted to spend more at the time because of which per head expenditure rises compared to when one is paying just for themselves.
+When on a budget, splitting bills evenly can still be hefty on the pockets.
 Therefore, the more cost-effective way is to pay individually for orders.
-There is no longer a social stigma involved, and everyone is unabashedly and fairly, only paying for what they ordered.
+There is no longer a social stigma involved, and everyone is unabashedly and reasonably, only paying for what they ordered.